 Poorly Disguised Pilot: In everything but intent.
 When Angela Lansbury started to tire of the pace of a weekly network show, a strategy was devised that would allow the network to do a full season without Lansbury having to do a full season.
 Slightly more than half of the episodes of the season would be full adventures of Jessica Fletcher.
-The remainder would be Poorly Disguised Pilots, for which Lansbury, as Fletcher, would film bookend sequences, explaining the new character we'd be seeing for the next hour — sometimes "real-world" acquaintances of Fletcher, sometimes Jessica's own fictional characters.
-They weren't really intended to Spin-off any of the characters (although if any were exceptionally successful, why not?)
+The remainder would be Poorly Disguised Pilots, for which Lansbury, as Fletcher, would film bookend sequences, explaining the new character we'd be seeing for the next hour.
+Sometimes these were Jessica's own fictional characters, but other times they were friends or relations of Jessica's, such as Dennis Stanton.
+They weren't really intended to spin-off any of the characters - although if any were exceptionally successful, why not?

 Script Swap: Done in one episode with an aging actor whose memory is so bad he has to rely on the teleprompter.
-While this looks like an Engineered Public Confession, it is actually a ploy on Jessica Fletcher's part to trick the real killer into exposing themselves.
+While this looks like an Engineered Public Confession, it is actually a ploy on Jessica's part to trick the real killer into exposing themselves.

 Sympathetic Murderer: Frequently killing the Asshole Victim.
-Sometimes it's self-defense or accidental, in one case of the latter Jessica agreed to keep quiet about solving the murder because revealing the "killers" would have caused harm to an innocent person.
-Some of the murderers lose their sympathy when they try to frame someone else or try to kill Jessica to cover it up, though.
+Sometimes it's self-defense or accidental; in one case of the latter, Jessica agrees to keep quiet about solving the murder because revealing the "killers" would cause harm to an innocent person.
+However, some of the murderers lose their sympathy when they try to frame someone else or try to kill Jessica to cover it up.

 The final episode, "Death by Demographics", similarly knocks on the reason for the show being death-slotted: its lack of appeal to the 18-39 demographic.
 The episode itself is about a radio station manager who fires every employee over a certain age and changes the station's classical music format to more contemporary hard rock.

 Trans Atlantic Equivalent: More than a few people have mentioned that Jessica Fletcher could be considered an American Miss Marple.
-Especially hilarious, as Angela Lansbury has played both.
-In fact, the opening of "The Murder of Sherlock Holmes" is practically a direct lift from the opening of The Mirror Crack'd, the Miss Marple film Lansbury appeared in.
+This is especially hilarious because Angela Lansbury has played both.
+In fact, the opening of "The Murder of Sherlock Holmes" is practically a direct lift from the opening of The Mirror Crack'd, the film in which Lansbury played Miss Marple.

 This even happens with recurring guest stars.
 Ron Masak, before joining the cast as Sheriff Mort Metzger, appeared in two earlier episodes (the first playing a cop in New York!).